 Do I need a Planning Permit to construct a Dependant Persons Unit/Granny Flat?

 A dependent person’s unit is defined in the Planning Scheme as a “moveable building on the same lot as an existing dwelling and used to provide accommodation for a person dependent on a resident of the existing dwelling.”
 These are sometimes known as “granny flats”.

-It is recommended that you contact Council's Town Planning department to determine if permission is required.
+It is recommended that you contact Council's Planning department to determine if permission is required

-A Home Occupation is a small business that is conducted in a dwelling or on the land around a dwelling by a resident of the dwelling.
+A Home Based Business is a small business that is conducted in a dwelling or on the land around a dwelling by a resident of the dwelling.

-No Planning Permit is required to conduct a Home Occupation from an existing dwelling in any residential or rural zone of the Frankston Planning Scheme, provided you meet the requirements of the Frankston Planning Scheme (see the relevant Fact Sheet for more information….).
+No Planning Permit is required to conduct a Home Based Business from an existing dwelling in any residential or rural zone of the Frankston Planning Scheme, provided you meet the requirements of the Frankston Planning Scheme.

 Council is responsible for the allocation of street numbers and the addressing of all properties in accordance with the Local Government Act 1989 and the Rural and Urban Addressing Standards (AS/NZS 4819:2011)

-For more information on the street numbering allocation, please refer to the ‘Street numbering and Address Allocation – Permits and Subdivisions’ Fact Sheet.
+For more information on the street numbering allocation, please refer to the ‘Street numbering and Address Allocation – Permits and Subdivisions(PDF, 422KB) ’ Fact Sheet.
 Alternatively, you can contact Council’s Revenue Department on 1300 322 322 and speak with the Street Numbering Officer.

 There are many types of liquor licences.
 Most require planning permission prior to obtaining a liquor licence from the Victorian Commission for Gambling and Liquor Regulation (VCGLR).